Review of What Happens at a Preliminary Hearing

 Probable cause is not proof at all, but it does require a much less substantial showing than that required at trial.

-If there are two equally plausible interpretations at a preliminary hearing, one of which implicates the defendant and one of which exonerates them, the chances are very good that the judge will hold the defendant to answer and bind the case over to a trial court.
+Suppose there are two equally plausible interpretations at a preliminary hearing, one of which implicates the defendant and one of which exonerates them.
+In that case, the chances are very good that the judge will hold the defendant to answer and bind the case over to a trial court.

-Put simply, in the vast majority of preliminary hearings in California, the judge will rule sufficient evidence exist and the defendant will be "held to answer for their charges," and the case will be transferred to a trail court within 15 days.
+Put simply, in the vast majority of preliminary hearings in California, the judge will rule sufficient evidence exists, and the defendant will be "held to answer for their charges," and the case will be transferred to a trial court within 15 days.

 Lawyer's Opportunity for Cross-Examination

-It should be noted that it's rare to have a criminal case dismissed outright for insufficient evidence at the preliminary hearing, but a prelim offers the defense team an opportunity to cross-examine the government's case.
+It should be noted that it's rare to have a criminal case dismissed outright for insufficient evidence at the preliminary hearing.
+Still, a prelim offers the defense team an opportunity to cross-examine the government's case.

 In other words, the criminal defense lawyer can get a preview as to how important government witnesses are likely to perform on the stand should the case go to trial.